Disability Living Allowance (DLA) for adults

 Disability Living Allowance (DLA) is a tax-free benefit for disabled people who need help with mobility or care costs.

-You can only make a new DLA claim if you’re under 16.
+You can only make a new claim for DLA if you’re under 16.

-You’ll continue to get DLA until the Department for Work and Pensions (DWP) writes to tell you about when it will end.
-The letter will invite you to apply for a new benefit called Personal Independence Payment (PIP) and tell you what to do next.
+If you were born after 8 April 1948 and you’re already claiming, you’ll continue to get DLA until the Department for Work and Pensions (DWP) writes to tell you when your DLA will end and invites you to apply for Personal Independence Payment (PIP).

 Unless your circumstances change, you don’t need to do anything until you hear from DWP about your DLA.